pullreminders/enterprise/README.md

 2. Download the Pull Reminders docker image
 3. Import it using `docker load -i pullreminders.latest.tar`
 4. Create a working directory on your host `mkdir ~/pullreminders`
-5. Inside this directory, create a `dockerenv` file with the following variables along with values:
+5. Inside this directory, create a `dockerenv` file with the variables set below.
+Check out a full [example dockerenv file](./dockerenv.example).

     ```
     DATABASE_URL=